 The Honors Program in the Health Professions, or (HP)2, is an exciting joint venture between the Honors College and the College of Natural Sciences & Mathematics, bridging the cultures of science to those of the liberal arts.
 The program is open to all Honors College students who are interested in the Health Professions.

-Students participating in the program will gain perspective on the diversity of opportunities available within the health professions and on what it takes to be a good candidate for professional school — and ultimately in becoming a better kind of practitioner.
-Medicine, nursing, dentistry, pharmacy, optometry, or the dozens of other fields our students aspire to be part of will have a voice in (HP)2, and students will meet many different kinds of professionals as they visit us to give talks or to guest lecture in the new classes being developed specifically for the program.
-Students are also expeceted to meet practicing health professionals through internship, research, and other planned clinical opportunities.
+Students participating in the program will gain perspective on the diversity of opportunities available within the health professions and on what it takes to be a good candidate for professional school — and ultimately in becoming a better practitioner.
+Medicine, nursing, dentistry, pharmacy, optometry, or the dozens of other fields our students aspire to be part of will have a voice in (HP)2, and students will meet many different kinds of professionals as they visit to give talks or to guest lecture in classes developed specifically for the program.
+Students are also expected to meet practicing health professionals through internships, research, and other planned clinical opportunities.